ARMify-Project/SVDSuite/README.md

 # SVDSuite

 **SVDSuite** is a Python package to parse, process, manipulate, validate, and generate [CMSIS SVD](https://open-cmsis-pack.github.io/svd-spec/main/index.html) files.
-Currently, the suite supports CMSIS-SVD standard 1.3.10-dev11, whereas the validation supports additionally standard 1.3.9.
+Currently, the suite supports CMSIS-SVD standard 1.3.10-dev16, whereas the validation additionally supports all previously released standards.

-> The CMSIS System View Description format(CMSIS-SVD) formalizes the description of the system contained in Arm Cortex-M processor-based microcontrollers, in particular, the memory mapped registers of peripherals.
+> The CMSIS System View Description format (CMSIS-SVD) formalizes the description of the system contained in Arm Cortex-M processor-based microcontrollers, in particular, the memory-mapped registers of peripherals.
 The detail contained in system view descriptions is comparable to the data in device reference manuals.
-The information ranges from high level functional descriptions of a peripheral all the way down to the definition and purpose of an individual bit field in a memory mapped register.
+The information ranges from high-level functional descriptions of a peripheral all the way down to the definition and purpose of an individual bit field in a memory-mapped register.
 >
->CMSIS-SVD files are developed and maintained by silicon vendors.
+> CMSIS-SVD files are developed and maintained by silicon vendors.
 Silicon vendors distribute their descriptions as part of CMSIS Device Family Packs.
 Tool vendors use CMSIS-SVD files for providing device-specific debug views of peripherals in their debugger.
 Last but not least, CMSIS-compliant device header files are generated from CMSIS-SVD files. [^1]

+### Compatibility with SVDConv

+SVDSuite was designed with a strong focus on compatibility with *SVDConv*, the official CMSIS tool for validating and processing SVD files.
+To ensure full compatibility, all generated and processed SVD files were tested against SVDConv ([checkout the comparison repository](https://github.com/ARMify-Project/svdsuite-svdconv-compare)).
+Parsing and transformation behavior is verified to match SVDConv’s output, ensuring reliable integration with existing CMSIS workflows and tooling.

+### Extended Functionality

+In addition to faithfully supporting the CMSIS-SVD specification, SVDSuite offers several enhancements beyond the standard:

+- **Forward references**: SVDSuite allows references to elements that are defined later in the same file, providing more flexibility in SVD authoring and structuring.
+- **Full resolution of `enumeratedValues`**: Wildcards, default values, and all inheritance scenarios within `enumeratedValues` are fully resolved, enabling consistent and complete interpretation of value definitions.

 [^1]: https://open-cmsis-pack.github.io/svd-spec/main/index.html

-> [!CAUTION]
+> [!NOTE]
-> This Python package is in early development.
-Code-breaking changes are to be expected!
+> The long-term goal is to merge **SVDSuite** into the [cmsis-svd](https://github.com/cmsis-svd/cmsis-svd) repository and release it as version 1.0.
+The author of SVDSuite is also an active maintainer of the [CMSIS-SVD](https://github.com/cmsis-svd) project.

 ## Installation